cert-manager/website/content/docs/projects/trust-manager/README.md

   tag: XYZ
 ```

+These versions of the default package image tags are derived directly from the version of the `ca-certificates` package in Debian.

 Finally, apply back the changes, being sure to manually specify the version of trust-manager which is installed, to avoid
 also updating the trust-manager controller at the same as the default CA package: